Osteoarthritis at the base of the thumb

 What are my surgical options?

-Diagram highlighting the small bone at the base of the thumb called the trapezium.
+1. Diagram showing the small bone at the base of your thumb, called the trapezium.

 MAIA prosthesis